filips123/PWAsForFirefox/extension/README.md

 ## Description

 The extension part of the project makes it easier to install and manage Progressive Web Apps directly from the main Firefox browser.
-It supports installing supported PWAs with just a few clicks, ~~creating and managing app profiles, and launching, updating, removing, and managing installed apps directly from the UI~~.
+It supports installing supported PWAs with just a few clicks, managing and launching them, and creating and managing app profiles directly from the UI.

 Read the [main README file](../README.md) for more details about the project.